Eugene-development/b5-admin/src/routes/(auth)/email-verify/README.md

 The page accepts the following URL parameters for email verification links:

 - `id` - User ID from the verification email
 - `hash` - Hash from the verification email
-- `signature` - Signature from the verification email

 Example verification URL:
 ```
-/email-verify?id=123&hash=abc123&signature=def456
+/email-verify?id=123&hash=abc123
 ```

 ## States